 As a poet, Kerouac was most famous for making the Japanese haiku popular with American readers.
 His haiku did not follow the traditional three line, seventeen syllable structure, as he knew that more words could be formed in seventeen English syllables than in Japanese.

 So, he wrote his haiku shorter to make them more authentic.
 His 1959 spoken word album, Blues and Haikus, featured a lengthy reading of haiku, accompanied by the jazz riffs of legendary saxophonists Al Cohn and Zoot Sims.

 In the 1960s - the last years of his life - Kerouac's drinking problem grew worse.
 Although he had been a symbol of rebellious, disaffected youth whose writings defined one generation (the Beats) and set the stage for another, (the Hippies) Kerouac had changed dramatically.

 He had become as fanatically devout a Catholic as his mother and politically conservative.
 He denounced the hippies, supported the Vietnam War, and befriended conservative icon William F. Buckley.
-Though Kerouac never inherited his parents' racial prejudices, he did inherit their hatred of communists.
+Though he never inherited his parents' racial prejudices, he did inherit their hatred of communists.

 After his mother died, a devastated Kerouac drank harder than ever, consuming a large quantity of alcohol every day.
 On October 21st, 1969, he was rushed to the hospital after he began hemorrhaging from cirrhosis - veins in his esophagus had burst.